Belitung: Demography

-The population was 262,357 at the 2010 Census and 309,097 at the 2020 Census.
-The population is centred in several small towns; the largest are Tanjung Pandan in the west and Manggar in the east, which are the respective capitals of the two Regencies (Belitung and Belitung Timur) into which the island is administratively divided.
+The population was 262,357 at the 2010 Census and 309,097 in the 2020 Census; the official estimate as at mid 2023 was 320,500.
+The population is centered in several small towns; the largest are Tanjung Pandan in the west and Manggar in the east, which are the respective capitals of the two Regencies (Belitung and Belitung Timur) into which the island is administratively divided.
 While ethnic Bangka Malays people make up the largest percentage along with Chinese people, Belitung has significant populations of Bugis, Sundanese, and Javanese people who formerly worked for the Dutch, mining tin.
 There is also a small population of Madurese who were settled there in the Suharto era transmigration.

 Religion

-Before the arrival of Dutch missionaries, the island's inhabitants and most of the Indonesian archipelago had already converted from Hinduism, Buddhism, and Animism to Islam due to the work of Chinese Muslim traders.
-As a result, Christian churches were unable to gain considerable numbers of followers.

-Today, Belitung is a religiously diverse island.
-Sunni Islam is the most widely practised religion, with sizeable minorities of Buddhists, Christians and Confucianists.
+Belitung is a religiously diverse island.
+Sunni Islam is the most widely practiced religion, with sizeable minorities of Buddhists, Christians and Confucianists.

 Transportation

 On Belitung island, the only airport is in Belitung Regency; that is, the H.A.S.
 Hanandjoeddin International Airport maintains a series of connecting flights to Pangkal Pinang Airport, as well as a plane to Soekarno-Hatta International Airport.
 International flights via Singapore's Changi International Airport are through Garuda Indonesia airlines.

 Flag carrier Garuda Indonesia has four direct flights from Singapore.
-The Singapore-Tanjung Pandan direct flight operates four times weekly - departing at 5:20 pm on Mondays, Wednesdays and Fridays, and 5:30 pm on Sundays.
+The Singapore-Tanjung Pandan direct flight operates four times weekly – departing at 5:20 pm on Mondays, Wednesdays, and Fridays, and 5:30 pm on Sundays.

 Belitung Island has four ports; three in Belitung Regency and one in East Belitung Regency, serving cargo ships and ferry ships.

 Online taxi services (such as Gojek and Grab) are available, as well as standard taxicabs, the taxi bandara (airport taxi) and commonly-hailed street taxis.

 Geography

 Belitung is a medium-sized island (at about 1876 sqmi), also encompassing smaller adjacent islands, of which Mendanau Island to the west is the largest.
-Belitung consists of moderately-rugged terrain, and several hills.
+Belitung consists of moderately-rugged terrain and several hills.
 The highest point is Mount Tajam, with a height of less than 500 m.
 The maritime boundaries of the province include Bangka Strait to the west, Karimata Strait to the east, Natuna Sea to the north, and the Java Sea to the south.
-The Gaspar Strait runs north-south (between the islands of Bangka and Belitung), connecting the Java Sea to the Natuna Sea and, further north, the South China Sea.
+The Gaspar Strait runs north–south (between the islands of Bangka and Belitung), connecting the Java Sea to the Natuna Sea and, further north, the South China Sea.
 Its surrounding turquoise blue seas are moderately calm and shallow, making for great sailing, snorkeling and swimming.
 Belitung is popular for its abstract granite boulders and brilliant, white-sand beaches in Tanjung Tinggi, Tanjung Kelayang, Tanjung Binga and Lengkuas island.